Findingfirebane/DriverDepotApplication/README.md

 - JDK 21
 - MySQL 8.0
-- Eclipse IDE (or any IDE with Maven support)
+- Any IDE with Maven support

 ### Database Setup